ricardo-ribeiro/ricardo-ribeiro/README.md

       - Kafka
       - GitLab

-- 🌱 I’m allways learning, currently
+  - 🌱 I’m currently learning...
     - Rust
     - Terraform
     - Deno
     - HTM and Preact

 - 📫 How to reach me:
   -   @indevricardo on Twitter